 VMFA Art History Classes provide adult audiences with the opportunity to investigate the history of art through dynamic and interactive lectures, gallery visits and discussions.
 For ages 16 and over.

 Cancellation Policy: No refunds unless VMFA cancels a class.
 VMFA will cancel a class if 12 students are not enrolled one week before the start date.

-Kerry Lucinda Brown, PhD Candidate, Department of Art History, Virginia Commonwealth University
+Dr. Kerry Lucinda Brown, Department of Art History, VCU

 Dr. Donald Schrader, Adjunct Professor of Art History, University of Mary Washington